A unified approach to inverse robust optimization problems: The inverse robust optimization problem

-depending on an uncertain parameter~$u$.
-We assume that $f_u,g_u : \R^n \to \R$ are at least continuous functions for any parameter~$u$, which is also called \emph{scenario}, that belongs to an \emph{uncertainty set}~$\U \subseteq \R^m, m \in \N$.
-We refer to the most likely realization of the uncertain parameters as the \emph{nominal scenario} and denote it by $\bar{u}$.
-The nominal version of problem~$(\mathcal{P}_u)$ is defined as follows:
+depending on an uncertain parameter~$u\in \mathbb{R}^m$.
+We assume that $f(\cdot,u),g(\cdot,u) : X \to \R$ are at least continuous functions w.r.t$.$ $x$ for some fixed parameter~$u$, which is also called \emph{scenario}, belonging to a \emph{uncertainty set}~$\uncset \subseteq \R^m$.
+The set $X \subseteq\R^n$ is given by further restrictions on $x$ that do not depend on $u$.
+For simplicity, we consider only one constraint that depends on the uncertain parameter $u$.
+However, the following results generalize to multiple constraints by considering their maximum.
+We assume that there is a special scenario $\bar{u}\in \uncset$ called \emph{nominal scenario}.
+This could be the average of the scenarios, or the most likely scenario.
+The nominal problem~$(\mathcal{P}_{\bar{u}})$ is defined as follows:

 We call the objective function value of the optimization problem for the nominal scenario above the \emph{nominal objective value} and denote it as $f^*$.
-From now on, we assume that the nominal scenario is contained in the uncertainty set, thus, we require $\bar{u}$ to be in $\U$ and that $f^* \in \R$ is well-defined.
+Throughout this article we assume that at least the nominal problem has a feasible solution and the nominal objective value $f^*$ is well-defined.

-The idea of the inverse robustness framework is to allow a deviation~$\epsilon \geq 0$ from the nominal objective value in order to cover the uncertainty set~$\uncset$ as much as possible.
+The idea of the \emph{inverse robust optimization problem (IROP)} is to allow a nonnegative deviation~$\epsilon \geq 0$ from the nominal objective value in order to cover the uncertainty set~$\uncset$ as much as possible.
 We refer to the deviation as the \emph{budget}.
 The task to cover $\uncset$ as much as possible needs a more precise interpretation.
-For this, we define the \emph{measure function}~$V:2^\uncset \mapsto \R$ which maps every subset of $\uncset$ to its size value in $\R$.
-With this, we obtain the \emph{inverse robust optimization problem}~$\inverseRobustProblem$ as follows:
+For this, we define a \emph{cover space}~$\coverSpace \subseteq 2^\uncset$ and a \emph{merit function}~$V:\coverSpace \to \R$ which maps every subset of $\uncset$ to a value in $\R$.
+With this, we obtain an instance of the IROP as follows: